Water Used for Oilfield Injection Purposes

 Trend: Total water use is increasing with the majority coming from saline water sources.
 The trend in total fresh and non-saline water use is relatively flat.

 This indicator tracks the use of water for oilfield injection over time.
 The purpose is to assess whether conservation, improved efficiencies and technological changes are resulting in less reliance on fresh water sources and water in general.
-Three types of source water are identified as solid colour lines - surface water, non-saline groundwater, and saline groundwater.
+Three types of source water are identified as solid colour lines - surface water (blue), non-saline groundwater (green), and saline groundwater (orange).
 The totals are shown as dashed black and grey lines.

 Usage of non-saline groundwater has remained relatively consistent over time, while usage of saline groundwater is increasing as the demand for thermal oil sands recovery is growing.
 Older thermal recovery schemes have typically relied on a combination of fresh surface water and non-saline groundwater supplies as their source waters.
 In recent years, most new projects have attempted to use more saline groundwater.